SmithHeig/TWEB_Projet01/README.md

 Be sure that the port `4000`and `80` are available.

-You can access to the application on linux at: http://localhost and on http://192.168.99.104 (docker ip)
+You can access to the application on linux at: http://localhost or on http://192.168.99.104 (docker ip)

 ## Production